Nsohko/WhisperSG/README.md

 </em></p>
 </br>

 The raw datasets consisted of audio files (stored in the .wav format) and their corresponding transcriptions (stored as .txt files).
 Before we could start the finetuning process, we first had to preprocess the data into a format usable by model.
 This involved converting the audio files into Log-Mel Spectrograms, and formatting/cleaning any transcriptions as necessary.
-The datasets were also portioned into 2 subsets with 80% and 20% of the examples respectively.
+The datasets were also split into 2 subsets with 80% and 20% of the examples respectively.
 The larger subset was used for training, while the smaller one was used for an unseen evaluation of the model at the end of the finetuning.

 For the finetuning itself, we used the [Huggingface transformers](https://github.com/huggingface/transformers) sequence-to-sequence trainer, which helped streamline the entire process.
 In total, for our final dataset of ~800,000 unique examples, the entire finetuning process (excluding data downloading/pre-processing) took about ~105 hours for 1 epoch (75hrs training + 30 hours evaluation).